jjsvs/Hashcat-Reactor/README.md

 * **Operating System**: Windows 10/11 (64-bit).
 * **Node.js**: Version 16.x or higher (LTS recommended).
 * **Build Tools**: You generally need C++ build tools for `node-pty` to compile.
-    * Run in an Admin PowerShell: `npm install --global --production windows-build-tools`
+    * Run in an Admin PowerShell: `npm install --global --production windows-build-tools`.
 * **Hashcat Binaries**: You must provide your own Hashcat executables.
+* **Zrok (For Remote Access)**:
+    * To use the **Remote Access** feature, `zrok` must be installed on your system and available in your system path.
+    * You must have your zrok environment enabled using `zrok enable <token>`.
+	* Visit zrok's website for installation guide https://docs.zrok.io/docs/guides/install/

 ---